-Now known as Myanmar, Burma stands at the crossroads of the Indian subcontinent and south East Asia, and draws on the history and culture of both.
+Now known as Myanmar, Burma stands at the crossroads of the Indian subcontinent and South East Asia, and draws on the history and culture of both.
 From soaring Himalayan peaks to a long coastline, washed by the waters of the Indian Ocean, this is a land of contrasts, ready to delight the visitor.

 Yangon, the former Rangoon, is the largest city and retains an enduring colonial charm.
-The star attraction however is the Shwedagon Pagoda with its guilded golden dome and sky piercing spire.
+The star attraction however is the Shwedagon Pagoda with its gilded golden dome and sky piercing spire.
 The city is also great for handicrafts and antiques with a visit to Bogyoke Aung San market, a must for bargain hunters.

 Bagan, on the banks of the mighty Irrawaddy River, is to Burma what Angkor Wat is to Cambodia.
-Spread over 16 square miles, are more than 2,000 ancient temples dating from the 11-13th centuries.
+Spread over 16 square miles are more than 2,000 ancient temples dating from the 11-13th centuries.
 Don’t miss a sunset view from atop a pagoda or a dawn flight in a hot air balloon.

 The former capital of Mandalay still evokes images of a bygone era and is regarded as the arts and cultural heartland of the country.
 The royal palace and its impressive surrounding moat sit at the foot of Mandalay Hill, whilst out in the countryside you will find the iconic U Bein Bridge, the world’s longest teak footbridge and a great sunset photo opportunity.